 Like many backpackers, after years of experimentation I’ve amassed a set of gear that I find myself going back to again and again.
 Of course we all have different needs and preferences, but for anyone curious about the gear that’s accompanied me on the adventures I write about, here is a list of my favorite backpacking gear for your perusal.

 In many ways this is a lightweight backpacking gear list, but it’s not limited only to those who count grams and cut handles off their toothbrushes.
-Most of my favorite backpacking gear strikes a balance between value for money and lightweight performance.
+Most of my favorite backpacking gear strikes a balance between value for money, comfort and weather protection, and lightweight performance.
 In other words, it’s not top-of-the-line cuben fiber, but it’s also not a true budget setup.
 I sometimes calculate cost per ounce saved to choose lightweight gear, a system I’ve detailed in this post on lightweight backpacking tips.

 This isn’t a gear list for any particular trip, and I would never suggest bringing ALL this gear anywhere, as some of it is redundant.
 It’s more like the library of gear that I pick from when creating my packing list for a specific trip.

-Required fine print: many of these links are affiliate links, which means I may earn a small commission at no extra cost to you if you make a purchase through them.
+Disclosure: many of these links are affiliate links, which means I may earn a small commission at no extra cost to you if you make a purchase through them.
+Don’t worry though, I only link to products I personally use and truly love.

 TarpTent Double Rainbow